-How to Block Unknown Calls on iPhone (2023)
+How to Block Unknown Calls on Your iPhone Automatically

 Receiving repeated calls from unknown callers is just plain irritating.
-The FCC mandates that phone companies make it freely available to keep your number private, but also that telemarketers are not allowed to hide their numbers.
-Fortunately, you can easily block a number on your iPhone, block unknown callers, block no caller ID, and even stop calls from hidden numbers.
+Fortunately, you can easily block a number on your iPhone, block unknown callers, block no caller ID calls, and even stop calls from hidden numbers.
 Let's get started learning how to block nuisance calls on the iPhone.

 Jump To:

-How to Silence Unknown Callers & Those with No Caller ID
+How to Block Unknown Callers & Those with No Caller ID on Your iPhone

-This feature, introduced with iOS 13, will block unknown calls by sending all calls from unknown numbers straight to voicemail.
-If you don't have iOS 13, find out how to update your iOS, or skip down to the next section for an alternative method.
-With this feature you could miss important calls from numbers that you haven't listed in your Contacts, like your doctor or pharmacy.
-However, it's very useful for weeding out robo-calls, scammers, spoofers, and telemarketers.
+Apple has a feature that can block all unknown callers.
+This feature acts as a call filter and will block unknown calls by sending all calls from unknown numbers straight to voicemail.
+With this feature, you could miss important calls from numbers that you haven't listed in your Contacts, like your doctor or pharmacy.
+However, it's very useful for weeding out robocalls, scammers, spoofers, and telemarketers.
 This method also silences phone calls made using this common trick to hide your Caller ID, even those made by people in your Contacts list.
 Here's how to enable Silence Unknown Callers to block unknown calls on your iPhone:

 1. Open the Settings app.